 The best bakery in Northern Thailand!
 Baan Bakery has the best collection of amazing baked goods

-Saturday & Sunday Night Markets
+Shopping at Saturday & Sunday night markets

 These are the biggest and best markets for souvenirs and street food.
 They are busy but filled with amazing talent and super interesting finds spanned out over multiple kilometers!